OCR-D/ocrd_calamari/README.md

 image) as its input.

 In addition to the line text it also outputs glyph segmentation including per-glyph confidence values and per-glyph alternative predictions as provided by the Calamari OCR engine.
-Note that while Calamari does not provide word segmentation, this processor produces word segmentation inferred from Unicode text segmentation and the glyph positions.
+Note that while Calamari does not provide word segmentation, this processor produces word segmentation inferred from text segmentation and the glyph positions.
 The provided glyph and word segmentation can be used for text extraction and highlighting, but is probably not useful for further image-based processing.

 ## Installation